FunkyDrama/T-Shirt-Shop/README.md

 ---

 ## 🙋 Support
-This is a test project shop for YOND, so support inquiries are not available.
+This is a test project shop, so support inquiries are not available.
 Feel free to use and modify the code as needed!